Blog > Articles

 Though further research is really needed to understand the mechanisms behind it, studies show that exercise can alter the composition of the gut microbiome in ways that improve many aspects of our health.
 It’s just one more reason to get moving!

 While the effects of antibiotics and the gut microbiome on body weight are still being investigated, we do know that a number of factors can make losing weight difficult.
 If you’ve struggled to lose weight with diet and exercise alone, it may be time to take the next step with a medical weight loss program.
-The Board Certified Doctors at FORM will conduct a thorough evaluation to identify various factors that may be affecting your weight.
-Your Doctor and Registered Dietitian will work with you to create a personalized weight loss plan that addresses nutrition, physical activity, and mindset shifts, and if appropriate, includes a prescription for FDA-approved medicine.
-Take our quiz to find out if you’re a candidate today, or schedule a call/send a message to get in touch with us directly.
+The Board Certified Doctors at Form Health will conduct a thorough evaluation to identify various factors that may be affecting your weight.
+Your Doctor and Registered Dietitian will work with you to create a personalized weight loss plan that addresses behavioral health, nutrition, physical activity, and if appropriate, includes a prescription for FDA-approved medicine.
+Take our quiz to find out if you’re a candidate today.